 son of Joachim Ephrussi (b.
 Odessa 1792, d.
 Vienna 24/11/1864),

 banker in Odessa.

-Some member of the family lived in France : Maurice Ephrussi
+Some members of the family lived in France : Maurice Ephrussi

 was married to